jlxip/pyssockets/README.md

 # pyssockets
 This is a Python wrapper for [SSockets](https://github.com/jlxip/ssockets).

+There is a [Docker image](https://hub.docker.com/r/jlxip/pyssockets) that bundles Alpine Linux with Python, pip, and pyssockets.

 ## Introduction
 Hope you're familiar with SSockets already.
 If not, [go have a look](https://github.com/jlxip/ssockets).